 How do you use the native edibles that you grow?

 A lot of the native food that we grow here are perennial crop, so we don’t necessarily grow them out on the fields and in the beds.
-But a lot of the perimeter plantings, we use to grow these perennial plantings.
+We us a lot of the perimeter plant beds to grow these perennial plantings.
 There’s Warrigal Greens, Lilly Pillys, native mint and saltbush – things that we can harvest and sell to our different markets, which is pretty crucial.
 We find that within the different markets that we sell into, there’s certain things people won’t touch because the knowledge base isn’t there.
 Then there’s also local restaurants that are really passionate about experiencing new – new to them – Indigenous foods.
 Finding the right people is quite key to what you’re growing.

 Paperbark is a really good one.
 They’re all plant based dining and their chef is really creative.
 He’s done a lot of extensive travel around NSW and is always looking for different Indigenous ingredients to experiment with.
-Rolling Pennies have also bought Indigenous edibles from us before.
+The Rolling Penny in Newtown has also bought Indigenous edibles from us before.
 They’re awesome.
 There’s also a restaurant called Yellow that don’t necessarily buy from us, but they buy from local farms and they’re known to really utilise native ingredients.
-I know Kylie Kwong is passionate about using them as well.
+I know Kylie Kwong, from Billy Kwong is passionate about using them as well.

 Since you’ve started Pocket City Farms, have you noticed a shift in your wellbeing, surrounded by nature?